sseefried/inequality-denotational-hardware/Inequality.lagda.md

 𝔽= (suc m , suc n) = 𝔽= (m , n)
 ```

-Just like for the operation of addition, it looks like some notion of
+At this point I made my second design mistake.
+It seemed like some notion of
-_carry-in_ becomes necessary when doing inequality on multi-digit
+_carry-in_ was necessary when doing less-than-or-equal-to on multi-digit
 numbers.

-The necessity of carry-in implies that carry-out is also
+I reasoned that the necessity of carry-in implies that carry-out was also
 necessary so that it may be fed into the comparison of the next digit
 position.

 Using our previous discussion of the comparison of 34 and 123 as
-inspiration, at first it seems like the carry-in should be a pair of
+inspiration, at first it then seemed reasonable that the carry-in
-booleans, one denoting whether the two digits are less-than each
+should be a pair of booleans, one denoting whether the two digits are
-other and the other denoting whether they are equal.
+less-than each other and the other denoting whether they are equal.

-However, we quickly see that when the boolean denoting less-than is
+However, this led to an insight.
+We quickly see that when the boolean
-true this implies the boolean denoting equality is false, and vice
+denoting less-than is true this implies the boolean denoting equality
-versa.
+is false, and vice versa.

-This leads us to consider a new data type.
+This led me to consider a new data type.

 ## Generalising from less-than-or-equal to a comparison relation